Summer - Fire Element

-When the Fire element is balanced it nourishes the blood vessels, vascular system and provides the digestive fire for assimilation.
-The organ systems associated with the Fire element are the heart, pericardium, small intestine and triple warmer.
+When the Fire element is balanced, it nourishes the blood vessels, and vascular system and provides the digestive fire for assimilation.
+The organ systems associated with the Fire element are the heart, pericardium, small intestine, and triple warmer.

-However, if the FIRE element is deficient Fire element, one might experience a number of symptoms like: chills and numbness, poor circulation in the extremities, impaired circulation, sluggish digestion, abdominal pain, difficulty in processing and assimilating digestive nourishment.
-If the Fire is excessive, one might experience a number of symptoms like: excessive heat, painful inflammation of the joints, chronic infections, hot flashes, dryness of the lungs, and inflamed throat.
+However, if the FIRE element is deficient in the Fire element, one might experience several symptoms like chills and numbness, poor circulation in the extremities, impaired circulation, sluggish digestion, abdominal pain, and difficulty in processing and assimilating digestive nourishment.
+If the Fire is excessive, one might experience several symptoms like excessive heat, painful inflammation of the joints, chronic infections, hot flashes, dryness of the lungs, and inflamed throat.
 Excess heat can also dry out the stool and cause constipation.
 This type of imbalance can also lead to a disturbed Heart Shen (our consciousness, mental functions, mental health, vitality, and our "presence").
 This can often be expressed by excessive rush, impatience, arrogance, anxiety, mood swings, and restlessness.

-Some FIRE essential oils and hydrosols that can cool heat and promote calming.
-Lavender (Lavandula angustifolia)- calming and soothing for the nerves, and uplifts the spirit.
+Some FIRE essential oils and hydrosols to cool heat and promote calming.
+Lavender (Lavandula angustifolia)- calming and soothing for the nerves and uplifts the spirit.
 Emotional affirmation: Nourished reassurance.
-Palmarosa (Cymbopogon martinii)- clears heat, balances yin/yang, and calms the mind.
-Emotional affirmation: Compassionate replenishment.
-Rose (Rosa damascena)- clears heat and inflammation, restores and calms the heart.
+Petitgrain (Citrus aurantium)- clears heat, calming, and frees the spirit.
+Emotional affirmation: Calming replenishment.
+Rose (Rosa damascena)- clears heat and inflammation, restores, and calms the heart.
 Emotional affirmation: Loving and radiant embrace.
 Ylang Ylang (Cananga odorata) - clears heat, relaxes the mind, and calms the nerves.
 Emotional affirmation: Euphoric and mindful kindness.

 Enjoy one of our favorite FIRE element essential oil blends, used for a facial or room spray: In a 2oz. amber glass bottle with a spray top add: